The Awakening Collective

 Yet for countless seekers, the attempt to dissolve the self too early creates psychological fragmentation, spiritual bypassing, and a collapse into forms of “no-self” that avoid the very structures that need to be integrated for full awakening.

-The paradox of self is the understanding that the separate self is ultimately illusory, while simultaneously understanding that developing that illusory sense of self is necessary in order to fully see though the illusion.
+The paradox of self is the understanding that the separate self is ultimately illusory, while simultaneously understanding that developing of that illusory sense of self is necessary in order to fully see though the illusion.

 This article explores this paradox through the lens of nonduality, psychology, and Susanne Cook-Greuter’s Ego Development Theory.
 It shows why developing a healthy sense of self is paradoxically a requirement for transcending it.
 We'll also explore why shadow material persists even in advanced stages of insight, and why awakening includes both the human and the nonconceptual aspects of experience.